 Few scientific studies have looked at the effects of marshmallow in humans.
 Most of its suggested uses come from a long history of use in traditional healing systems.
-However, one recent study confirmed that marshmallow preparations help soothe irritated mucous membranes.
+However, one recent study confirmed that marshmallow preparations help soothe irritated mucous membranes due to:

 - Common cold/sore throat

 - Inflammatory bowel diseases (such as Crohn's disease and ulcerative colitis)

 Marshmallow originally grew in salty soils.
 But now it thrives in moist, uncultivated ground.
 It is found in southern and western Europe, western Asia, and the northeastern region of North America.
 Its fleshy, upright stems reach heights of 3 to 4 feet.
 The pale yellow roots are tapered, long, and thick, with a tough, yet flexible exterior.
 The short stemmed leaves are round, with irregularly toothed margins and 3 to 5 lobes.
 A soft and velvety down covers the leaves and stem.
 The flowers have five reddish white petals.
 The whole plant, especially the root, is filled with mild mucilage.

 The leaves and roots of marshmallow are the parts used for medicinal purposes.